 - Thank them for the opportunity and that you look forward to hearing back from them

-I hope this has helped you in some way, shape or form.
-Preparing for interviews is absolutely imperative and applying these 3, simple steps, it could assist you in getting your dream opportunity.
+I hope this has helped you in some way, shape, or form.
+Preparing for interviews is absolutely imperative and applying these 3, simple steps, could assist you in getting your dream opportunity.

-If you would like to gain more knowledge on this topic and further your skill set, please kindly have a look at our Au Pair Course
+If you would like to gain more knowledge on this topic and further your skillset, please click here